pepmartinez/cascade-config/README.md

 External loaders also exist as separated packages (see below)

 The objects are loaded in the order their methods are called, so latter calls take precedence (an object loaded later would overwrite what is already loaded, by merge)

 Also, one can specify as many loaders as required, even repeating types (that is, loading from more than one file is perfectly doable)

+Finally, each object can be _mounted_ in a specified path inside the final object, instead of its root

 Let us see a quick example
 ```javascript